 Testing water lines.
 Only use pneumatic (air) testing when hydrostatic testing is not practical.
-Air under
+Air under pressure is explosive.
+Exercise extreme caution and notify all site personnel of

 TESTING

 After testing the electrical system and connecting the water lines check the water system for leaks using one of the procedures described below.
 Before testing, close all water faucets, spigots, and toilet-tank float valves.